Jesus Salud

-Jesus Salud (born 3 May 1963) is a Filipino-born American former professional boxer.
+Jesus Salud (born 3 May 1963) is a Filipino-born American former professional boxer who held the World Boxing Association (WBA) super bantamweight title from 1989 to 1990.
+Salud also captured the NABF title four times, as well as the WBO & IBC titles.
 Originally from Sinait in the Philippines, he resides in Honolulu, Hawaii.

+Professional career

 He won the WBA super bantamweight title by disqualification on December 11, 1989, in a bout against Juan Jose Estrada.
+He was stripped of his title by the World Boxing Association in April 1990.
+The WBA took Salud’s belt away for failing to defend it in Colombia against the No. 1 contender, Luis Mendoza.

 In 2002, he lost to then-two division champion Manny Pacquiao in a three-round exhibition.